ashleve/lightning-hydra-template/README.md

 To start training with this configuration run: `python train.py --run_config_name SIMPLE_CONFIG_EXAMPLE_MNIST`

 Each run configuration needs to contain sections `trainer`, `model` and `datamodule`. <br>
-Sections `callbacks`, `wandb` and `resume_training` are optional and can be removed.<br>
+Sections `seed`, `callbacks`, `wandb` and `resume_training` are optional and can be removed (see advanced config example in [run_configs.yaml](project/run_configs.yaml)).<br>

 Every parameter specified in model hparams section will be passed to your model class and can be retrieved through `hparams` dictionary (see example with [simple_mnist_classifier](project/models/simple_mnist_classifier/lightning_module.py)).<br>
-Every parameter specified in datamodule hparams section will be passed to your datamodule class and can be retrieved through `hparams` dictionary (see example with [mnist_digits_datamodule](project/datamodules/mnist_datamodule/datamodule.py)).<br>
+Every parameter specified in datamodule hparams section will be passed to your datamodule class and can be retrieved through `hparams` dictionary (see example with [mnist_datamodule](project/datamodules/mnist_datamodule/datamodule.py)).<br>
 <br>

 ## Workflow
-1. Create model in PyTorch Lightning
+1. Create PyTorch Lightning model
-2. Create datamodule in PyTorch Lightning
+2. Create PyTorch Lightning datamodule
 3. Create new run config in [run_configs.yaml](project/run_configs.yaml)
     - specify path to your model class
     - specify path to your datamodule class
-    - you can add there and hyperparametrs you want!
+    - you can add there and hyperparameters you want!
 3. Configure your project in [project_config.yaml](project/project_config.yaml)
 4. Run training with chosen run config<br>
     ```bash